8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

     - "For a time" is a set expression.

 There are tons of resources out there that talk about this stuff, but a lot of them don't have a statistical foundation, which is important for learning it thoroughly.
-These resources just don't quite cut it for me.
+These resources don't cut it for me.

 - [Oxford Advanced Learner's Dictionary](https://www.oxfordlearnersdictionaries.com/):